Home » DIY » Photography Backdrops and Floors

 Faux plank wall for photography

-The actual width of the wall is 8’, however the space between the dollies is about 77” which may cause me to be a little creative with larger pieces.
+The actual width of the wall is 8′; however, the space between the dollies is about 77″, which may cause me to be a little creative with larger pieces.

-Even so, it’s considerably taller than the drop cloth backdrop is.
+Even so, it’s considerably taller than the drop-cloth backdrop is.

-As of now, the drywall side of this portable wall is unfinished due to the snowy winter weather we have been having.
+The drywall side of this portable wall is unfinished due to the snowy winter weather we have been having.
 I will update this post when it’s finished.
 In addition, you will see it in use in future projects.

 gail